 Even if you don’t believe in fengshui, it’s always good to bring someone, whose opinions you care about, for property viewings.

-You might like a particular unit, but if your partner or your parents feel that there’s a weird energy or vibe with the place.
+You might like a particular unit, but if your partner or your parents feel that there’s some kinda weird energy or vibe with the place…

 You’re not going to be able to enjoy it fully when they move in with you.